 With everything else being equal, here’s how significant the downstream improvement is to each of these KPIs by improving connect rate by just one call:

 |17 to 1||19,117.65||4,779.41||1,577.21||$ 4,258,455.88|

 Obviously, these metrics vary from company to company.
 Your close rate may float around 50%.
-If you can improve the rate at which you get prospects on the phone, you’ll see an even higher impact to your bottom line.
+If you can improve the rate at which you get prospects on the phone, you’ll see a big impact to your bottom line.

 Final thoughts about direct dials and sales productivity

 Sales productivity is a combination of effectiveness and efficiency.
 Access to direct dials will not make your sales team better at pitching value propositions or digging for pain points.
-Thus, while effectiveness is up to your team, direct dial phone numbers will drive better efficiency (and revenue!) by improving your connect rate.
+Thus, while effectiveness is up to your team, direct dial phone numbers will drive efficiency and improve your connect rate.

 Does your sales team struggle to connect with decision makers?
 Contact ZoomInfo today to access our contact database of over 200 million professional and 11 million company profiles.